 However, for an easier alternative, you may also work the cactus in only one color, instead.

-For the solid version, as seen on the left below, simply follow rounds 1 to 13 of the crochet cactus as written, unchanged.
+For the standard, solid version, as seen on the left below, simply follow rounds 1 to 13 of the crochet cactus as written, unchanged.

 Likewise, for rounds 3 to 13, work all front post double crochets in yarn B, and all other stitches in yarn A.